-We appreciate the opportunity to provide these comments, and we look forward to any written guidance you may be able to provide.
-We are interested in discussing this matter with you further and would like to schedule a meeting at your earliest convenience.
+We appreciate the opportunity to provide these comments, and we look forward to your written quidance.

 Please contact Heather Jerbi, the Academy's senior pension policy analyst (202.785.7869; Jerbi@actuary.org), if you have any questions.

 Sincerely,

 Donald J. Segal, MAAA, EA, FCA, FSA Vice President, Pension Practice Council American Academy of Actuaries